 Recommended tactics for the consideration stage of the sales funnel:

-- Use social proof: Research shows that nearly 95% of shoppers read online reviews before making a purchase.
+- Use social proof: Research shows that 89% of shoppers read online reviews before making a purchase.
 Social proof such as reviews and testimonials give your users the confidence they need to make their purchasing decision.

 - Product type/category

 - Calls-to-action such as “buy now”, “add to wishlist”, “enquire”

 - Shipping and return information

 3. Bottom Of The Sales Funnel: Decision/Conversion Stage

 At the bottom of the eCommerce sales funnel is the decision or conversion stage of the user journey.